-While we can’t necessarily call this chicken salad “lean” as it’s full of fat, it’s still our go to recipe for a quick and healthy lunch.
+While I can’t necessarily call this chicken salad “lean” as it’s full of fat, it’s still my go to recipe for a quick and healthy lunch.

 If you’re wondering how a recipe with a good amount of fat can be considered ‘healthy’… well, you’re in the right place (or on the right webpage, that is).

-Not only are healthy fats a huge part of the Ditch Your Nutritionist Online Program, but James and I have plenty of blog posts which share the benefits of consuming fat on a daily basis.
-We outlined 4 fabulous reasons to eat more fat here, & shared 5 fatty foods you should be eating for breakfast here.
+Not only are healthy fats a huge part of the Ditch Your Nutritionist Online Program, but I have plenty of blog posts which share the benefits of consuming fat on a daily basis.
+I outlined 4 fabulous reasons to eat more fat here, & shared 5 fatty foods you should be eating for breakfast here.

 This recipe contains healthy fats from three of our favorite sources: avocados, olives, and egg yolks.

 - high in omega 9 fatty acids, also called monounsaturated fats